 “This activates the gluteus maximus muscles in cycling positions,” Wadsworth says.
 “Recruiting your glutes in the saddle is amazingly hard so do this just before you get on the bike to be ﬁred up and ready to go.
 By working these muscles you’re also protecting your back and nervous system and preventing spasming.”

-You need the fast-twitch, type two muscle ﬁbres in your glutes, quads and hamstrings for Sagan-style speed.
+You need the fast-twitch, type two muscle ﬁbres in your glutes, quads and hamstrings for Sagan-style all-out sprinting speed.

 “By training these muscles over a month and making speciﬁc groups expand and contract at speed you can get the edge,” says Wadsworth.
-“These plyometric drills can make the difference between ﬁnishing ﬁrst and trundling in last.”
+“These plyometric drills can make the difference between ﬁnishing ﬁrst and trundling into last place.”

 In fact, US researchers have found that jump squats can boost body power and acceleration by 13 per cent in ﬁve weeks.